Master of Arts in English with Language emphasis

 The English master's degree with a language emphasis offers a concentration in the study of the English language, with courses in linguistics, the structure and history of the English language, and literature.
 The range of available courses is designed to give students the latitude to design programs of study suited to their individual professional interests in the field of English language and linguistics.
 The student who selects the language emphasis must work closely with his or her advisor and committee in planning this program of study.

-a) Research Methods: English 711 is required and should be taken at the earliest opportunity.
+- Research methods: English 711 is required and should be taken at the earliest opportunity.
 It is customarily offered each fall semester.

-c) Language Electives: For the non-thesis option, these should include nine additional credits of courses drawing from language or linguistics-based offerings (can be taken outside the department), selected in consultation with student's committee or with approval of linguistics faculty.
+- Language electives: For the non-thesis option, these should include nine additional credits of courses drawing from language or linguistics-based offerings (can be taken outside the department), selected in consultation with the student's committee or with approval of linguistics faculty.
 For the thesis option, these electives should include six additional credits.

-d) Other Electives: Other courses should be selected in consultation with the student's advisory committee to complement the student's interest in language.
-Courses may include graduate courses in English, or in other disciplines such as Anthropology, Psychology, Computer Science, Foreign Languages, Basque Studies, Speech Pathology, Philosophy or in the College of Education.
+- Other electives: Other courses should be selected in consultation with the student's advisory committee to complement the student's interest in language.
+Courses may include graduate courses in English, or in other disciplines such as anthropology, psychology, computer science, foreign languages, Basque studies, speech pathology, philosophy or in the College of Education.

 The student writing a thesis should submit a prospectus to his or her advisory committee before beginning to write the thesis.
 The thesis will be written with the guidance of the chair and committee.
 The student must register for six credits of English 797, Thesis.

 The professional paper is a substantial essay on a language topic.
-The student selects one seminar paper written in the MA program and revises it, ideally with the professor under whose guidance it was originally written.
+The student selects one seminar paper written in the M.A. program and revises it, ideally with the professor under whose guidance it was originally written.
 The revised, polished paper will be presented to the committee as an example of the student's ability to perform research and write a convincing, reasoned argument on a topic related to linguistics.
-The paper should be approximately fifteen to twenty pages long and should be of professional quality.
+The paper should be approximately 15-20 pages long and should be of professional quality.